pavly-gerges/pavly-gerges/resume/index.md

 During the last 2 years, I've started my own open-source projects at [Electrostat-Lab](https://github.com/Electrostat-Lab) organization.

-### Development at Electrostat-Lab:
-Electrostat-Lab projects tend to solve problems arising within different domains, mainly jMonkeyEngine community, and my unfinished game [JPluto Arcade Game](https://www.youtube.com/watch?v=HcerZ-8IWSo); which should utilize a wide aspect of Hardware/Software Co-design, so typically the rendering and physics pipelines are managed using jMonkeyEngine interfaces, while the controller interfaces are built using custom peripherals and interfaced over serial and networks.

 ### The vision of this organization:
 The current vision of the Electrostat-Lab organization is to provide [a fully-fledged POSIX-based Open-Source Distributed Simulation Framework](https://github.com/Electrostat-Lab/Electrostatic-Sandbox); and it does this perfectly by dividing the framework into several smaller frameworks and APIs of re-usable code.